Interest rates, the loonie and ‘condomanium’: Economy turns on a dime

 - Whither housing markets

-- Activist investor wants HBC shakeup
+- Investor seeks HBC shakeup

 - Shorting of loonie eases